Carmel (band): History

-Carmel was formed in Manchester when two students, Carmel McCourt and Jim Paris got together with drummer Gerry Darby (Paris's cousin).
+Carmel was formed in Manchester when two students, Carmel McCourt and Jim Parris, got together with drummer Gerry Darby (Parris's cousin).
 Their debut single, "Storm" reached No. 13 in the UK Independent Chart and they were then signed to London Records.
 Their second album, The Drum Is Everything (produced by Mike Thorne) drew some praise.
-Paris and Darby conjured the effect of a full ensemble backing to McCourt's vocals, and alternated between soulful ballads, gospel, blues and jazz.
+Parris and Darby conjured the effect of a full ensemble backing to McCourt's vocals, and alternated between soulful ballads, gospel, blues and jazz.
 The resulting singles, "Bad Day" and "More, More, More", both went top 25 on the UK Singles Chart.

 The following album, The Falling (produced by Brian Eno, Hugh Jones and David Motion) had considerable success in France, achieving gold disc status, and also charted in Belgium, Germany and the Netherlands.
 "Sally", the first single lifted from the album, sold 200,000 copies in France alone, and led to McCourt featuring in a duet, "J'oublierai ton nom" with French rock singer Johnny Hallyday.
 With the critical and commercial success awarded to both The Falling and the follow-up album Everybody's Got a Little...
 Soul, record producers were keen to work with Carmel.

 1989 saw the release of Set Me Free, with Brian Eno and Pete Wingfield adding their touches to the material.
 Jimmy Somerville provided guest vocals on the track "One Fine Day", a song dedicated to Harvey Milk, the first openly gay man to be elected to public office in California, only to be assassinated 10 months later.
 A five star review in Q described the album as "incendiary". and the decade was closed with the 1990 compilation Collected, summing up the band's career to that date.

 1992's Good News saw Carmel moving to East West Records with Paris producing.
 That album was followed by 1995's World's Gone Crazy, with its producers including Carmel McCourt, Jim Parris, Gerry Darby, Julian Mendelsohn and Mike Thorne.
 A single was released from World's Gone Crazy, the ballad "If You Don't Come Back", an English-language version of "Si tu no vuelves" by the Spanish singer-songwriter and actor, Miguel Bosé.
 In 1997, Ronnie Scotts provided the venue for their last album for over a decade, Live at Ronnie Scotts, a partial retrospective of their work to date, also containing some previously unreleased material.

 Live performance has always been central to Carmel's work and they are successful on the European touring circuit, and have frequently found greater appreciation on the continent than in the UK.
 The French christened McCourt as the new Edith Piaf, and in Italy she won the accolade of best jazz vocalist at the Messina Festival.